 - As you organize your family archive, begin to verify the information in original sources such as births records, marriage licenses, death certificates, wills, deeds and military records.
 Books such as Elizabeth Petty Bentley’s County Courthouse Book (3rd ed., Genealogical Publishing Co., Spring 2009) and Christine Rose’s Courthouse Research for Family Historians: Your Guide to Genealogical Treasures (CR Publications, 2004) will help you determine where specific records are located.
 You will also want to check online resources such as Family Search, provided by the Church of Jesus Christ, of Latter-day Saints to gain additional clues.

 After verifying information gathered from your family and documenting the names, dates and geographical locations you’ve discovered, your next step is to research individuals in each census beginning with the 1930 federal census and moving backward in time, generation by generation.
-This information is accessible online through a personal subscription to ancestry.com or by using heritagequest.com or AncestryPlus available through many public libraries.
+This information may be accessible online or by using a genealogy program available through many public libraries.
 Try to extend your research backward to the 1870 census, the first census in which recently freed slaves were enumerated.
 Also check the census enumerations for 1860 and 1850, because if your ancestors were free blacks rather than slaves, you may be able to locate them in these earlier censuses.
 (Be careful with indexing.
 I discovered several families in Princess Anne County, Virginia, who were indexed in the 1860 census as “Filipinos” instead of free blacks as the indexer misread the “fb” notation for “fl.”
 Only by locating the same families in the 1850 census, where they were enumerated clearly as free blacks, was the problem clarified.)

 In order to search for slaves prior to 1870, you will need to identify the slave owner and continue your research through the records pertaining to that individual.